 STAE Program Requirements

 - By invitation only.
 Invitations are based on student criteria and recommendations from 8th grade staff at the ETHS placement meetings.

-- For STAE: Required to take Prep to 1 Humanities English summer school course and attend a STAE summer conference prior to the start of freshman year.
+- For STAE: Strongly encouraged to take a summer school course the summer before freshman year.